Commonly Taught Courses

 Bible as Literature (ENGL 3350-70) - The course goal will not be that of spiritual formation or exploration, but rather to examine the cultural importance of biblical texts in a literary context.
 We will focus on the Bible as a collection of different genres—poetic, historical, mythological, biographical, prophetic—and as a major influence on other artistic works in the Western world and the way gendered depictions stem from, uphold, and challenge Biblical texts.

-Diversity and Cross-Cultural Management (MGT 4333/5333) Instructor: Andrew Li - This course covers diversity in the workplace, with half of the semester focusing specifically on the topic of gender and its implications at work, including women's participation in the workforce and the challenges they face; gender tokenism; gender and socialization processes; gender and careers; gender and leadership; and sexual harassment.
+Diversity and Cross-Cultural Management (MGT 4333/5333) Instructor: Andrew Li - This course covers work place cultures in the workplace, with half of the semester focusing specifically on the topic of gender and its implications at work, including women's participation in the workforce and the challenges they face; gender tokenism; gender and socialization processes; gender and careers; gender and leadership; and sexual harassment.
 Open to non-business majors.

 Gender Communication (COMM 3370) - The purpose of this course is to explore communication about women and men as well as communication between women and men.
 Topics include gender differences, images of gender in mass media, gender images shaped by language, and communication between women and men in a variety of contexts.